top of page

 Red Flags and Pitfalls to Avoid

-• Prices 40–50% cheaper than comparable quotes
+• Prices 40–50% lower than comparable quotes.

-• Only accepting cash or Western Union
+• Payment methods restricted to cash or Western Union.

-• Quotes that exclude park fees or meals
+• Quotes that exclude park fees or meals.

-• Pressure to “book today”
+• Pressure to “book today”.

-• Rigid or unclear refund policies
+• Rigid or unclear refund policies.

-• Confusion about who is actually running the safari
+• Confusion about who is actually running the safari.

 Several well‑known operators faced serious complaints during COVID due to inflexible refund policies.
 Always read the fine print and use travel insurance.